-9.0 Video and photography at school events
+9 Video and Photography at School Events

-9.1 Parents are asked to be considerate when taking videos or photographs at school events and are requested not to publish material of other children in any public forum It is illegal to sell or distribute recordings from events without permission.
-Any parent who does not wish for their child to be videoed or photographed at school events by other attendees must ensure that the pupil knows this and must write immediately to the registrar requesting an acknowledgement of the letter.
+9.1 Parents are asked to be considerate when taking videos or photographs at school events and are requested not to publish material of other children in any public forum without the permission of the relevant family.
+It is illegal to sell or distribute recordings from events without permission.
+Any parent who does not wish for their child to be videoed or photographed at school events by other attendees must notify the school in advance and in writing.

-10.0 Early Years Use of Mobile Phones or Device - Statutory regulation
+10 Early Years Use of Mobile Phones or Device - Statutory Regulation

-- 10.1 The Early Years Safeguarding and Welfare Requirements (para 3.4) requires all schools to have a clear policy on the use of mobile phones and devices. - 10.2 The Cognita Code of Conduct for staff states, 'Cognita does not permit the use of personal mobile phones and cameras by staff where children are present'.
+- 10.1 The Early Years Safeguarding and Welfare Requirements (para 3.4) requires all schools to have a clear policy on the use of mobile phones and devices. - 10.2 The Cognita Code of Conduct for Staff states, 'Cognita does not permit the use of personal mobile phones and cameras by staff where children are present'.

-11.0 Bring Your Own Device (BYOD)
+11 Bring Your Own Device (BYOD)

-11.1 Pupils are not permitted to bring devices to school and the School does not operate a a BYOD policy.
+11.1 Pupils are not permitted to bring devices to school and the School does not operate a BYOD policy.

-12.0 The school's responsibilities
+12 The School's Responsibilities